simonmichael/hledger_site/src/index.md

 hledger's user interfaces might seem basic, but you'll find it is **powerful, expressive, and fun to use**.
 It scales smoothly from simple to sophisticated needs.
-In fact, it is a combination of
+In fact, hledger is a combination of

 - user-friendly, dependable accounting app
 - swiss army penknife and power tool for financial data